iovation/deviceprint-SDK-iOS/README.md

     *   This should also result in `FraudForce.xcframework` being added to appropriate sections of the "Build Phases" pane ("Link Binary With Libraries" and "Embed Frameworks").

+4. Follow the remaining steps in the [Finishing Up](#finishing-up) section below.

+### Finishing Up

-4. Optionally add these frameworks (i.e. "Linked Frameworks and Libraries") if your app makes use of them (and Auto Linking is off):
+1. Optionally add these frameworks (i.e. "Linked Frameworks and Libraries") if your app makes use of them (and Auto Linking is off):
     *   `AdSupport.framework` — If your app displays ads.
 Do not include if your app does not use the ad framework, because the App Store will reject apps that include the framework but don't use it or does not ask for permission from the user.